BronzeAgeRetard/BronzeAgeRetard/README.md

-- I’m @BronzeAgeRetard
+- I’m @Squshiee1488(Twatter) & @BronzeAgeRetard (Other places)
-- Small twitter poster and retard lifter
+- Small twitter poster and retarded lifter
 - I am not CS person so I'll apperciate all advice or suggestions